ElWanderer/kOS_scripts/documentation/lib_launch_geo_readme.md

 #### `warpToLaunch(launch_time)`

-A simple wrapper around `doWarp()` that warps time forward until the calculated launch time.
+A wrapper around `doWarp()` that warps time forward until the calculated `launch_time`.

+Prior to calling `doWarp()`, the function triggers a slow warp and sets the warp mode to `RAILS`.
+It does this every `0.2` seconds until `WARPMODE = "RAILS"`.
+This is done to force rails warp instead of physics warp, which KSP prefers when a craft is first launched and the terminal has focus.
+The warp to `launch_time` could take a long time at 4x physics warp...

 Geoff Banks / ElWanderer